symphonyoss/click-to-call-integration/README.md

 ## Additional Best Practices

 Please find the following best-practices when implementing the API:

-		*	Adding authentication to REST Services in Spring BOOT
+*	Adding authentication to REST Services in Spring BOOT.
-		*	Logging usage data
+*	Logging usage data.
-		*	Based on the server load have multiple server instances of the application
+*	Based on the server load have multiple server instances of the application.